 In accordance with ASC 605-25, the Company identified the deliverables under the 2014 Agreement.
 The deliverables were determined to be (i) research license for the first designated target, (ii) exclusive development and commercialization license for the first designated target, (iii) research and development services under the research plan associated with the first designated target, (iv) replacement right for a designated target, (v) rights to future technological improvements, and (vi) providing joint research committee services.
 The Company determined that the option to obtain an exclusive development and commercialization license for the first designated target was not a substantive option for accounting purposes, primarily because Takeda had made an upfront nonrefundable payment of 50% of the option exercise fee.
 As a result, the exclusive development and commercialization license was considered a deliverable at the inception of the arrangement.
 In addition, the total option exercise fee of \$1,300 related to the first designated target was included in the allocable consideration.
 Similarly, the Company concluded the option to replace a designated target was not a substantive option as there were no additional payments required in connection with the first replacement option.
 Conversely, the Company concluded that Takeda's ability to designate a second designated target was in substance a substantive option as the designation of an additional target was at Takeda's option and was not required to pursue the development of the first designated target.
-The Company has determined that the research license for the first designated target and the research and development services under the research plan associated with the first designated target should be combined into one unit of accounting (the "research license and related services") as the research license.
-The Company has concluded the research license, required for Takeda to obtain the benefit of the research license.
-The Company has concluded the research license and related services have standalone value from the esearch committee services are not required for Takeda to obtain the benefit of the research license.
-The Company has
+The Company has determined that the research license for the first designated target and the research and development services under the research plan associated with the first designated target should be combined into one unit of accounting (the "research license and related services") as the research license does not have standalone value from the research services as the research services are required for Takeda to obtain the benefit of the research license.
+The Company has concluded the research license and related services have standalone value from the other units of accounting.
+The exclusive commercial license, replacement right for a designated target, rights to future technological improvements and joint research committee services are not required for Takeda to realize the value of the initial research license and related services.